triton-inference-server/model_navigator/docs/helm_charts.md

 --set imagePullSecret={secret-file-name}
 ```

-#### Scaling number of instances
+#### Scaling Number of Instances

-Helm Chart allows setting up a number of POD instances which are created for the installed chart.
+The Helm Chart allows setting up a number of POD instances that are created for the installed chart.

-The default value is set to `1`.
-It means that there will be a single POD with Triton Inference Server which will serve the model.
+The default value is set to `1`, which means there will be a single POD with Triton Inference Server
-If you would like to change the number of instances on the chart installation, override the `replicaCount` value:
+that serves the model.
+If you would like to change the number of instances on the chart installation,
+override the `replicaCount` value:
 ```
 --set replicaCount={Number}
 ```

-#### Setting number of GPU units per Triton Inference Server
+#### Setting number of GPU Units per Triton Inference Server

-During the Helm Chart installation, it’s possible to update the number of GPU units which will be allocated for POD instances.
+During the Helm Chart installation, it’s possible to update the number of GPU units that will
+be allocated for POD instances.

-The default value is set to `1`.
-It means each created POD instance will acquire 1 GPU unit.
+The default value is set to `1` which means each created POD instance will acquire 1 GPU unit.
 In order to change that number, override the `gpu.limit` value during chart installation:

 ```